cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

     PalmOS on the wrong foot and crash the emulator.
 In particular, this happens if a file is installed on a virtual Palm IIIc with PalmOS 3.5 while the launcher is active and the category menu is open.
--   The power switch on the Tungsten W andd i705 does not operate correctly and is disabled.
-You'll have to do a reset in order to wake up the device if you acidentially power off via software.
+-   Tungsten W, i705, PEG-T650C and PEG-NR70 cannot enter and exit sleep correctly,
+    and the corresponding functionality has been disabled.
 -   On Clié devices, audio is not emulated beyond the usual beeps.
--   External memory (CF card, SD card, memory stick) is not supported
+-   External memory (CF card, SD card, memory stick) is not supported.
+-   The MQ-1168 video chip in PEG-NR70 series devices is not emulated beyond framebuffer support, 2D acceleration is not available.

 # CloudpilotEmu on the web